christopher-kwok/integrating-dbr-into-shopify-store/README.md

-# Integrating Dynamsoft Barcode Reader SDK into Shopify Store
+# Integrating Dynamsoft Barcode Reader into Shopify Store

-This guide provides step-by-step instructions on integrating the Dynamsoft Barcode Reader SDK JavaScript Edition into a Shopify store.
+This guide provides step-by-step instructions on integrating the Dynamsoft Barcode Reader JavaScript Edition into a Shopify store.

 [Dynamsoft Barcode Reader JavaScript Edition](https://www.dynamsoft.com/barcode-reader/sdk-javascript/) (DBR-JS) comes with industry-leading algorithms for exceptional speed, accuracy, and read rates in barcode reading.
 Utilizing its well-designed API, you can turn your web page into a barcode scanner with just a few lines of code.
 Once the DBR-JS SDK is integrated into your web page, users can access a camera via the browser and read barcodes directly from its video input.